 The rest of the month’s reviews are double page spreads of budget games and re-releases that mere months earlier would have received just a paragraph in the old Roger Frames’ column.
 If you didn’t want to believe the machine was in trouble before, surely this would convince you.
-The new design – theming each review to the game – sometimes worked brilliantly, though, as you can see here in the Shadow Dancer piece.
-It did smack a bit of trying to fill the pages – and Trenton has told us that’s exactly what it was – but CF‘s new direction was encouraging.
+The new design worked brilliantly, though it did occasionally smack a bit of trying to fill the pages – and Trenton has told us that’s exactly what it was – but CF‘s new direction was encouraging.
 The magazine felt more complete; not just a string of reviews, but a fuller package.
 Over the coming months, with virtually no games to review, the magazine would respond by producing some of its best content ever.
 And next time, we’ll see the team pull something truly special out of the bag.
 CF

 ON THE POWER PACK